ASalah007/projects/README.md

 # projects

-This repo contains projects that I built to learn/test something or apply somethingI learned.
+This repo contains projects that I built to learn/test something or apply something I learned.